 The International Spy Museum is pleased to announce the construction of a new permanent home in Southwest Washington, DC.
 The landmark building will be a permanent cultural resource at L’Enfant Plaza in the nation’s capital when it is completed in fall 2018.

-Know of another venue that would be perfect to book?
+Lastly, do you know of another venue that would be perfect to book?
 Comment below and let us know.